-The covered payroll reported prior to fiscal year 2014 is based on pensionable pay.
+1 The covered payroll reported prior to fiscal year 2014 is based on pensionable pay.
 With the adoption of GASB 67/68, GASB changed the definition of Covered Payroll to be total gross compensation.
 The Covered Payroll for fiscal year 2014-2016 used this definition.
 In 2017, GASB amended GASB 67/68 to change the definition of Covered Payroll to pensionable pay.
 Therefore, beginning fiscal year 2017 the Covered Payroll shown is pensionable pay.

-2. The Actual Contribution as a % of Covered Payroll does not correspond to the funding requirements of the Amended and Restated Meet and Confer Agreement and should not be used for funding purposes.
+2 The Actual Contribution as a % of Covered Payroll did not correspond to the funding requirements of the Amended and Restated Meet and Confer Agreement in effect through June 30, 2017, and was not be used for funding purposes.

-3. The Actuarially Determined Contribution and the Actual Contribution includes the Pension Obligation Bond proceeds of \$250 million.
+The Actuarially Determined Contribution, the Actual Contribution and the Actual Contribution as a % of Covered Payroll calculation includes the Pension Obligation Bond proceeds of \$250 million.

-Notes to Required Supplemental Information
+Notes to Required Supplemental Information for Schedules 1, 2 and 3 (Unaudited)